Fields and Equations of Classical Mechanics for Quantum Mechanics: Extended Bohmian Mechanics p4242

 where $R$ and $S$ are time-dependent real-valued functions.
 When this ansatz is substituted into the time-dependent Schr\"odinger equation (\ref{p2588}), after significant manipulations, the following two equations can be obtained \cite{Renziehausenb}:

 where the probability distribution is $\Upsilon = \Psi\Psi^* = R^2$, $\partial S(\mx,t)= \partial S(\mx,t)/\partial t$, and the velocity $\bv_i$ of the $i$th particle is defined below.
 Equation~(\ref{p4288}) is called the continuity equation.
 In the special case of a one-body system, with $\Upsilon =\rho$, this equation has the same form as the continuity equation from fluid dynamics \cite{Munson,Shapiro}, a statement of the conservation of mass, where the mass density is $m\rho$.
-The above two equations are identical to Eqs.~(12) and (6) in the manuscript by Renziehausen and Barth \cite{Renziehausenb}, for the special case considered here where there is only one kind of particle, e.g., only electrons.
+The above two equations (\ref{p4288}) and (\ref{p4299}) are identical to Eqs.~(12) and (6) in the manuscript by Renziehausen and Barth \cite{Renziehausenb}, for the special case considered here where there is only one kind of particle, e.g., only electrons.
+Also, by examining the mathematics used in the derivation of (\ref{p4288}) and (\ref{p4299}), it is easy to demonstrate that these two equations, taken together, are equivalent to the Schr\"odinger Eq.~(\ref{p2588}).
 The quantum potential $Q$, presented below, is defined by Eq.~(18) in the same manuscript.